New higher derivative action for tensor multiplet in N=2 conformal supergravity in four dimensions: Conclusions and Future Directions

+We thank Gabriele Tartaglino Mazzucchelli for useful correspondence.
+SH thanks Amitabh Virmani and Kedar Kolekar for hospitality at the Chennai Mathematical Institute, and Nemani Suryanarayana for hospitality at the Institute of Mathematical Sciences, Chennai during the course of this work.
 This work is supported by SERB grant CRG/2018/002373, Government of India.
-SH thanks Amitabh Virmani and Kedar Kolekar for hospitality at the Chennai Mathematical Institute, and Nemani Suryanarayana for hospitality at the Institute of Mathematical Sciences, Chennai during the course of this work.